Yuri Matiyasevich: Early years and education

 Yuri Matiyasevich was born in Leningrad on March 2, 1947.
 The first few classes he studied at school No. 255 with Sofia G. Generson, thanks to whom he became interested in mathematics.
 In 1961 he began to participate in all-Russian olympiads.
 From 1962 to 1963 he studied at Leningrad physical and mathematical school No. 239.
 Also from 7th to 9th grade he was involved in the mathematical circle of the Leningrad Palace of Pioneers.
-In 1963-1964 he completed 10th grade at the MSU physics and mathematics boarding school No. 18 named after A. N. Kolmogorov.
+In 1963-1964 he completed 10th grade at the Moscow State University physics and mathematics boarding school No. 18 named after A. N. Kolmogorov.

-In 1964, he won the International Mathematical Olympiad and was enrolled in the Mathematics and Mechanics Department of St. Petersburg State University without exams.
+In 1964, he won a gold medal at the International Mathematical Olympiad and was enrolled in the Mathematics and Mechanics Department of St. Petersburg State University without exams.
 He took his high school diploma exams as a first-year student.

-Being a second year student, he released two papers in Mathematical logic that were published in the Proceedings of the USSR Academy of Sciences.
+Being a second-year student, he released two papers in mathematical logic that were published in the Proceedings of the USSR Academy of Sciences.
 He presented these works at the International Congress of Mathematicians in 1966.

 After graduation, he enrolled in graduate school at St. Petersburg Department of Steklov Mathematical Institute of the Russian Academy of Sciences (POMI).
 In 1970, under the guidance of Sergei Maslov, he defended his thesis for the degree of Candidate of Sciences in Physics and Mathematics.

-In 1972, at the age of 25, he defended his doctoral dissertation on the unsolvability of Hilbert's 10th problem.
+In 1972, at the age of 25, he defended his doctoral dissertation on the unsolvability of Hilbert's tenth problem.
+Using Fibonacci numbers, he managed to show that solutions to Diophantine equations may grow exponentially.
+Earlier work by Julia Robinson, Martin Davis and Hilary Putnam had shown that this suffices to prove that every computably enumerable set is Diophantine, a result which solves Hilbert's tenth problem and is now known as the MRDP theorem.

 From 1974 Matiyasevich worked in scientific positions at LOMI, first as a senior researcher, in 1980 he headed the Laboratory of Mathematical Logic.
 In 1995, Matiyasevich became a professor at POMI, initially at the chair of software engineering, later at the chair of algebra and number theory.

-In 1997, he was elected as a corresponding member of Russian Academy of Sciences.
-Since 1998, Yuri Matiyasevich has been a vice-president of St. Petersburg Mathematical Society.
+In 1997, he was elected as a corresponding member of the Russian Academy of Sciences.
+Since 1998, Yuri Matiyasevich has been a vice-president of the St. Petersburg Mathematical Society.

-Since 2002, he has been a head of St.Petersburg City Mathematical Olympiad.
+Since 2002, he has been a head of the St.Petersburg City Mathematical Olympiad.

 Since 2003, Matiyasevich has been a co-director of an annual German–Russian student school JASS.

 In 2008, he was elected as a full member of Russian Academy of Sciences.